PHOTO GALLERY | Supporters brave mud, rain to hear Trump campaign for Oz in Greensburg

-GREENSBURG, Pa. – Supporters of Donald Trump stood in inches-deep mud amidst a driving rainstorm on Friday to hear the former president give his support to fellow Republican Dr. Mehmet Oz, who is running in this year’s race for one of Pennsylvania’s seats in the U.S. Senate.
+GREENSBURG, Pa. – Supporters of Donald Trump stood in inches-deep mud, through a driving rainstorm, on Friday to hear the former president give his support to fellow Republican Dr. Mehmet Oz, who is running in this year’s race for one of Pennsylvania’s seats in the U.S. Senate.

 Trump had previously endorsed Oz in the crowded Pennsylvania GOP field.

-“You’re going to send Dr. Oz to fight for you in the U.S. Senate,” Trump told the crowd, which waited hours to hear him speak.
+“You’re going to send Dr. Oz to fight for you in the U.S. Senate,” Trump told the crowd that waited hours to hear him speak.

 Talking about himself and Trump, Oz said, “Insiders, the establishment, they hate us because we threaten the status quo.
 We go after them.”